NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Stunning beauty, world-class food, rich history, and a growing digital nomad scene with the Flat Tax regime Unmatched Food & Wine Culture, Living History & Art, Mediterranean Lifestyle are among the top reasons expats choose Italy.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Italy straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Italy — straight to your inbox.